serious angry Freepik.com/benzoix

 I’ve been around people who were all laughing at something that I didn’t think was funny.

-But strangely, if I did think something was funny, I didn’t laugh; I maintained a neutral expression (and still do most of the time) — not on purpose, but “on natural.”
+But strangely, if I did think something was funny, I didn’t laugh; instead I maintained a neutral expression (and still do most of the time) — not on purpose, but “on natural.”

 I’ve sat through speeches at weddings with little facial expression.
 I can sit through a sitcom — that I actually think is really funny — with a dead-serious face.